Aznoryusof/poem_generator/README.md

 Next install the necessary libraries

-1. Create an environment with a specific version of Python
+1. Create an environment with a specific version of Python and activate the environment
 	```
    conda create -n <env name> python=3.6
    ```